tanishabisht/Algorithms-Leetcode/readme.md

 2511.
 Maximum Enemy Forts That Can Be Captured

 ## Day 4 (12 Jun, 13 Jun): Sliding Window
+12 Questions

 Fixed size: 643, 1652, 1876, 1984, 2269, 2379
 Variable size: 594, 2760, 2932, 3090
 Sliding window concept not used: 219
 Doutbs: 1763.
 Longest Nice Substring, 3095.
 Shortest Subarray With OR at Least K I

 ## Day 5 (13 Jun): Stacks
+8 Questions

 Monotonic stack: 1475.
 Final Prices With a Special Discount in a Shop, 496.
 Next Greater Element I

+## Day 5 (13 Jun): Queues
+6 Questions

+Not implemented using queues: 387